-Word of mouth about your skills will only take you so far.
-If you want to attract new customers who don’t know you personally, it will help greatly if you can advertise your qualifications.
+Word of mouth will only take you so far.
+If you want to attract new customers who don't know you personally, it will help greatly if you can advertise your qualifications.
 Trust is a valuable commodity, especially in the beauty industry.

-Don’t forget to look into licensing regulations, too.
-If you perform certain treatments you may need to register with the relevant care quality commission and/or local authority.
+Don't forget to look in to licensing regulations, too.
+If you perform particular beauty treatments you may need to register with the relevant care quality commission and/or local authority.

 Pros and cons of starting your own mobile beauty business